akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 The back pressure protocol is defined in terms of the number of elements a downstream `Subscriber` is able to receive and buffer, referred to as `demand`.
-The source of data, referred to as `Publisher` in Reactive Streams terminology and implemented as `Source` in Akka Streams, guarantees that it will never emit more elements than the received total demand for any given `Subscriber`.
+The source of data, referred to as `Publisher` in Reactive Streams terminology and implemented as @apidoc[stream.*.Source] in Akka
+Streams, guarantees that it will never emit more elements than the received total demand for any given `Subscriber`.

 @@@ note